HenrikStiernstedt/Quiz/README.md

 ## Player GUI
 * [ ] Add modal for name prompt if no name has been entered for the session.

+* [ ] Store a players old name in a cookie for next time.

 * [ ] Hide the QuizMaster-password field as it is not important for the majority of players.

 * "I'm ready"-notification for players to signal that we're ready to move on to the next question.